 In response to justifiable widespread rejection, MPAC recently released a new version of the document.
 This is to fulfill the need of some Muslim leaders to show the government and media they are “doing something.”
 The basic idea is that if Muslims do this themselves, the government and media will stop applying pressure on our community and we can reduce anti-Muslim hate.

 The premise that Mosque leaders have the ability to identify future criminality in their own community is troublesome.
 In 2014, MPAC provided the vague “risk factors” I noted above that would be utilized by leaders to do exactly this.
-MPAC eventually recognized the problems of their risk factors and removed them for their 2016 version.
-MPAC did not provide new risk factors, as there is no credible way to do this.
+MPAC removed the list form of their “risk factors.”
+MPAC did not provide new risk factors, at least not in list form.
+However, the same risk factors as before can be obtained from the report, including a desire to be cool, troubles at home and other, fairly normal things for youth.
 Even if it was true that community leaders had the capacity to divine future terrorism from a Muslim (they cannot), Safe Spaces fails to answer the question: how?

 The National Security frame that MPAC uses may garner praise from government agencies, the White House, anti-terrorism contractors and even provide future employment and funding for people associated with MPAC (this venture has already done that).
 It does nothing however for the Muslim community, nor does it make America safer.